gitlabhq/gitlabhq/doc/development/module_with_instance_variables.md

 ```

 This way, all those instance variables are isolated in `SpamCheckService`
-rather than who ever include the module, and those modules which were also
+rather than whatever includes the module, and those modules which were also
-included, making it much easier to track down the issues if there's any,
+included, making it much easier to track down any issues,
-and it also reduces the chance of having name conflicts.
+and reducing the chance of having name conflicts.

 ### Things we might need to ignore right now

-Since the way how Rails helpers and mailers work, we might not be able to
+Because of the way Rails helpers and mailers work, we might not be able to
 avoid the use of instance variables there.
 For those cases, we could ignore
 them at the moment.
 At least we're not going to share those modules with
-other random objects, so they're still somehow isolated.
+other random objects, so they're still somewhat isolated.

-### Instance variables in the views
+### Instance variables in views

 They're terrible, because they're also shared between different controllers,
 and it's very hard to track where those instance variables were set when we